Sumguy31/Sumguy31.github.io/_posts/2020-12-06-HandwritingML.md

 ---

 <!--more-->
 A machine learning model to recognize digits written by hand.
+The model was trained using the [MNIST database](https://en.wikipedia.org/wiki/MNIST_database)
 [see project](/HandwritingML)
 <!--more-->
 This model was trained using a fairly naive algorithm and as such has some limitations: